Milano Centrale railway station: Train services

 The station has 24 tracks.
 Every day about 320,000 passengers pass through the station using about 500 trains, for an annual total of 120 million passengers.

 The station is served by national and international routes, with both long-distance and regional lines.
-Daily international destinations include Basel, Lugano, Geneva, Zürich, Paris, Vienna, Marseille and Munich.
+Daily international destinations include Basel, Lugano, Geneva, Zürich, Paris and Lyon.
 The station is also connected to Milan-Malpensa Airport through the Malpensa Express airport train.

 The following services call at the station (incomplete):